Table of Contents Show

-As we enter both a new year and a new decade, it’s time to consider what new home design trends lie on the horizon and which ones are going out.
+As we enter both a new year and a new decade, it’s time to consider what recent home design trends lie on the horizon and which ones are going out.
 To find out, we’ve taken a look at what new designs are causing the most buzz and which trends many people are saying goodbye to.
-Whether you’re planning a home renovation this year or buying a new home, your home mustn’t look as if it belongs to another time.
+Whether you’re planning a home renovation this year or buying a new home, your home mustn’t look like it belongs another time.
 So, sit back, get out some pen and paper, and read on for some inspiration on home design trends for 2020.

 With each passing year, sustainability becomes a more pressing issue.
-So much so that it’s now no longer a trend, but an expected part in any homes design.
+So much so that it’s now no longer a trend but an expected part of any home design.
 Buyers and homeowners are increasingly aware of the need for eco-friendliness in home design.
 They want to see energy-saving appliances and the use of natural, sustainable materials.
-But this desire for more -eco-friendly designs doesn’t just stop at the practical.
+But this desire for more eco-friendly designs doesn’t just stop at the practical.
 Increasingly, homeowners want to see it reflected in the décor of their homes.

-Translates into a kind of pared-back minimalism that makes people feel more connected to nature.
-Expect to see more home designs that include fixtures and fittings made from natural materials like wood, undyed yarns, and warm terra-cotta earthenware.
-As more people begin thinking long-term, there is an increased desire for materials and furnishings of a high-quality that will last.
+It translates into pared-back minimalism that makes people feel more connected to nature.
+Expect to see more home designs that include fixtures and fittings made from natural wood, undyed yarns, and warm terra-cotta earthenware.
+As more people begin thinking long-term, there is an increased desire for materials and furnishings of a high quality that will last.
 Something that this trend plays perfectly.

 With this trend of natural minimalism taking over, it’s hardly surprising to hear that the Japanese aesthetic will be making a comeback.
 This trend has always been around, but we can expect to see more of it this year.
 A sense of elegance combined with simplicity and purity is at the core of this style.
 The idea of finding beauty in Imperfection, known as Wabi-Sabi, is also central to this.

 Say goodbye to cool tones because now it’s all about earthy, vibrant color schemes.
 Expect to see more warm colors and saturated hues in tiles, cabinetry, and walls.
-Think natural, earthy tones that create a sense of the great outdoors.
-For example, tinted grays, tactile beiges, yellow ochre, and dusty greens.
-Subdued colors like this have usually been regulated to the background, but we can expect them to rise to the fore in 2020.
+Think natural, earthy tones that create a sense of the great outdoors—for example, tinted grays, tactile beiges, yellow ochre, and dusty greens.
+Subdued colors like this have usually been regulated to the background, but we expected them to rise to the fore in 2020.

 With vibrant earthy colors now becoming the new trend, it stands to reason that cool neutral tones are out.
-Cool neutrals tend to give off an institutional feeling and doesn’t gel with the desire now to create spaces that show off a homeowner’s personality.
-So if you’re thinking of redoing your all-white kitchen or replacing your grey sofa set with something more vibrant, then don’t think twice.
-If you need some replacement ideas, then look for colored cabinetry, dynamic stone counters, and patterned flooring.
+Cool neutrals give off an institutional feeling and don’t gel with the desire to create spaces showing a homeowner’s personality.
+So if you’re thinking of redoing your all-white kitchen or replacing your grey sofa set with something more vibrant, don’t think twice.
+If you need some replacement ideas, look for colored cabinetry, dynamic stone counters, and patterned flooring.

-Whether it’s wallpaper, a bright paint color, or a photo gallery, accent walls look to be going further out of style this year.
+Whether it’s wallpaper, a bright paint color, or a photo gallery, accent walls are going further out of style this year.
 While wallpapered accent walls can still work when made to serve as a significant art piece, we’ll likely see less of them this year.
-Having all four walls wallpapered or painted the same color will be much more common.
+Having all four walls wallpapered or painted the same color will be more common.

-As people seek to create unique home designs that speak to their personalities, there will be fewer design schemes based on a unique look or trend.
-I guess you could say that this is a trend of not having a trend, at least not an overall one.
+People seek to create unique home designs that speak to their personalities so that fewer design schemes will be based on a unique look or trend.
+You could say that this is a trend of not having a trend, at least not an overall one.
 In keeping with the Japanese design principle of Wabi-Sabi, there will be a growing desire for less perfection in home design.
-This means a slight mix of two or more styles, like a modern style with a bit of vintage.
+This means a slight mix of two or more styles, like a modern style with vintage.
 So, if you’re planning a home renovation or new interior design, try to think a bit outside the box.

 With the open-floor plan apartment becoming more common, how it’s being used is also evolving.
-Building on the desire for more sustainability, homeowners are starting to look for more practicality and less formality in their home design.
-It’s now a lot more common to see multi-use spaces, like a home office that also doubles as a guest room, or a home gym that doubles as a walk-in closet or reading room.
-Expect to see less single-use spaces this year as more homeowners look for ways to make every square inch of space count
+Building on the desire for more sustainability, homeowners look for more practicality and less formality in their home design.
+It’s now a lot more common to see multi-use spaces, like a home office that doubles as a guest room or a home gym that doubles as a walk-in closet or reading room.
+Expect to see fewer single-use spaces this year as more homeowners look for ways to make every square inch of space count.